aridjayarecipes/cutesrecipes.web.app/content/post/2389-recipe-of-perfect-black-bean-soup.md

 1. Return to stock pot and simmer until thickened, about 5 minutes.
 Serve with sour cream, cheese, avocado, or raw diced onions if desired.

 It makes a perfect appetizer or main dish.
 And of course, it is always better the next day.
-I know it's getting warmer outside and you likely aren't craving soup as often.
+I know it&#39;s getting warmer outside and you likely aren&#39;t craving soup as often.
 But I love soup year-round, so can we just.
 Think of black bean soup as a vegetarian chili made with black beans rather than pinto.

 So that's going to wrap it up for this exceptional food black bean soup recipe.
 Thanks so much for reading.
 I am sure you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!